Cray-HPE/docs-csm/operations/network/management_network/mellanox/physical_interfaces.md

 ## Expected results

-* Administrators can enter the interface context for the port
+* Administrators can enter the interface context for the port.
-* Administrators can establish a link with a partner
+* Administrators can establish a link with a partner.
-* Administrators can pass traffic as expected
+* Administrators can pass traffic as expected.

 [Back to Index](../README.md)